PharmEasy Blog

 Symptoms of Period Pains

 Most women experience some pain during their periods.
 The pain is felt as muscle spasms in the stomach, which can spread to the thighs and the back.
-For some women, period pains can be severe and are accompanied by other symptoms such as nausea, diarrhoea, vomiting, dizziness, and headache.1,3
+For some women, period pains can be severe and are accompanied by other symptoms such as nausea, diarrhoea, vomiting, dizziness, and headache2

-Suggested Home Remedies For Period Pains
+Suggested Home Remedies for Period Pains

 These home remedies are simple and can help you ease the menstruation (period) pain.